Dentist Accepting New Patients: What to Expect, Costs & How to Choose a Private Dentist

 Why Is There Pain After a Root Canal?

 Experiencing pain after a root canal procedure is fairly common for a few days.
+Some patients may notice pain 3 days after a root canal or a dull ache around the treated tooth while the surrounding tissues continue to heal.
 This happens because the tissues around the tooth may still be inflamed from the original infection or from the treatment itself.
+Some patients describe this as a root canal tooth hurts with pressure or a dull ache when biting, which is usually part of the healing process.

 Common reasons include: